atifih/Good_README_Generator/sampleReadme.md

   ## Contributing
-  Please raise a issue when proposing profound changes to the app so that a discussion may ensue.
+  Please raise an issue when proposing profound changes to the application so that a discussion may ensue.

   ## Tests
-  As there are not tests currently, and so there are no testing instructions.
+  There are no tests provided at this point in time and thus there are no testing instructions.

   ## Questions
 [GitHub profile link](https://github.com/atifih)